 The beauty of a cocktail like the Jungle Bird is that it is greater than the sum of its parts.
-It is like a musical chord: When in-tune, or balanced, it is one sound, or note, with depth and complexity.
+It is like a musical chord: When in-tune, or balanced, it is one sound, or note, with much depth and complexity.
 The Jungle Bird is exactly that; a perfect harmony of rum, lime juice, pineapple juice, Demerara syrup, and bitter Campari.

-The recipe was discovered by tiki cocktail historian Jeff “Beachbum” Berry who published it in his book Intoxica and cited The New American Bartender’s Guide by John J. Poister in 1989 as the original source.
+The recipe was discovered by tiki cocktail expert Jeff “Beachbum” Berry who published it in his book Intoxica and cited The New American Bartender’s Guide by John J. Poister in 1989 as the original source.
 The cocktail was created in 1978 in the former KL Hilton’s Aviary Bar in Malaysia, and was later brought back into vogue by ex-New York City Giuseppe Gonzalez.